Aaron’s Family 1924

 Aaron and his Niece Irene 1947

-His only relative to survive the war, Aaron served as father figure to his teengaged niece.
+Aaron and his Niece Irene 1947.
+His only blood relative to survive the war, Aaron served as father figure to his teengaged niece.

 Aaron and Helen, Carlsbad Czechoslovakia 1948